-The Software Engineering program may be taken as an online degree.
+The Software Engineering program may be taken as a partially online degree.
 Online courses are offered less frequently than face to face courses.
-Students requiring 100% of their courses online can expect to take longer to graduate than those who choose a mix of face to face and online courses to fulfill the degree.
-Foundation courses are only offered as traditional on campus classes.
+Students requiring >50% of their courses online can expect to take longer to graduate than those who choose a mix of face to face and online courses to fulfill the degree.
+Foundation courses are only offered as traditional face to face classes.
 These courses must be taken either at UHCL or at another university before entry into the SWEN distance option.
-For more information about the software engineering degree see http://prtl.uhcl.edu/portal/page/portal/SCE/Engineering/Software\EngineeringMS/swen\degree.
+For more information about the software engineering degree see http://prtl.uhcl.edu/portal/page/portal/SCE/Engineering/Software_EngineeringMS/swen_degree.